 Dr Rohan Bhagwandeen

-Rohan is an Interventional Cardiologist who has worked in the NSW Hunter Region since 2002 following Interventional training at the Toronto General Hospital.
+Rohan is an Interventional/Structural Cardiologist who has worked in Newcastle NSW since 2002.

-He is Director of Catheterisation Laboratories at Lake Macquarie Private Hospital Newcastle where he leads the TAVI program and a staff specialist at John Hunter Hospital.
+He is Director of Catheterisation Laboratories at Lake Macquarie Private Hospital Newcastle where he established and leads the TAVI program.
+He is a senior staff specialist at John Hunter Hospital and a leader of the public TAVI program.
+Rohan is a TAVI proctor in the Asia Pacific region.

-Rohan was Co Lead of the Hunter New England Cardiac Stream from 2012-2017.
+Rohan is a strong advocate for equitable health care delivery and was Co Lead of the Hunter New England Cardiac Stream from 2012-2017.

-His special interests include Reperfusion strategies for AMI, Structural Intervention (including TAVI) and complex coronary intervention via radial access.
+His special interests include Reperfusion strategies for AMI, Structural Intervention (including TAVI) and complex coronary intervention incorporating imaging and physiology.

 Dr Sidney Lo